Does Fire Safety Law apply to me?

 Where can I get advice?

-Specific fire safety guidance in relation to housing can be found in Lacors 'Guidance on fire safety provisions for certain types of existing housing' and the guide for purpose built flats (both open in a new window).
+Specific fire safety guidance in relation to housing can be found in Lacors 'Guidance on fire safety provisions for certain types of existing housing' (PDF, 1.6MB) and the guide for purpose built flats (Local Government Association).

 You can get more information on your responsibilities as a landlord from your Local Housing Authority.